Tefnakht: Kingship

 Unlike Necho I, neither of this king's presumed Saite royal predecessors, a certain Nekauba and Tefnakht II, are monumentally attested in Lower Egypt.
 Hence, the latter two kings who appear in the records of Manetho's Epitome may well be fictitious.
 Moreover, it is improbable that Taharqa, perhaps one of the most powerful Kushite kings of the Nubian 25th dynasty for the first 18 years of his reign, would have tolerated the existence of a rival line of native Egyptian kings at Sais during the first half of his reign when he exercised full control over Memphis and the Delta region.
-After all, the 24th dynasty Saite rulers Tefnakht and Bakenranef had fought Taharqa's father Piye and resisted Shabaka's expansion of Kushite power into the Delta region.
+After all, the 24th dynasty Saite rulers Tefnakht and Bakenranef had fought Taharqa's father Piye and resisted Shebitku's expansion of Kushite power into the Delta region.

+According to both Diodorus Siculus, and Plutarch, Tefnakht dishonoured the memory of Menes, Plutarch mentions a pillar at Thebes on which was inscribed an imprecation against Menes as the introducer of luxury.

+According to Diodorus, while on campaign in Arabia, Tefnakht ran out of supplies, he was forced to live humbly, in an ordinary home, and enjoyed the experience, as such, he denounced luxury, and pronounced a curse on Menes, who was said to have introduced luxury.